SparseOpt/sparseopt.github.io/_pages/software.md

 <span style="color:grey">Sparse optimization solvers</span>
 ---

+* [NHTP](https://github.com/ShenglongZhou/NHTP), a matlab package aiming at solving the sparsity constrained optimization problems including compressed sensing, sparse logistic regression.
+This is the code source for paper [Global and Quadratic Convergence of Newton Hard-Thresholding Pursuit](https://shenglongzhou.github.io/publication/2019-01-01-Global-and-Quadratic-Convergence-of-Newton-Hard-Thresholding-Pursuit).

+* [IIHT](https://github.com/ShenglongZhou/IIHT), a matlab package aiming at solving the sparsity constrained optimization problems .
+This is the code source for paper [ A Convergent Iterative Hard Thresholding for Sparsity and Nonnegativity Constrained Optimization](http://www.ybook.co.jp/online2/oppjo/vol13/p325.html).

 * [MIRL1](https://github.com/ShenglongZhou/MIRL1), a matlab package aiming at solving the reweighted $\ell_1$ minimization.
 This is the code source for paper [A Null-space-based Weighted $\ell_1$ Minimisation Approach to Compressed Sensing](https://shenglongzhou.github.io/publication/2016-01-01-A-Null-space-based-Weighted-l1-Minimisation-Approach-to-Compressed-Sensing).

-* [NHTP](https://github.com/ShenglongZhou/NHTP), a matlab package aiming at solving the sparsity constrained optimization problems including compressed sensing, sparse logistic regression.
-This is the code source for paper [Global and Quadratic Convergence of Newton Hard-Thresholding Pursuit](https://shenglongzhou.github.io/publication/2019-01-01-Global-and-Quadratic-Convergence-of-Newton-Hard-Thresholding-Pursuit).
+* [HTPCP](https://github.com/ShenglongZhou/HTPCP), a matlab package aiming at solving the sparse linear/nonlinear complementarity problems .
+This is the code source for paper [A Half Thresholding Projection Algorithmfor Sparse Solutions of LCPs](https://link.springer.com/article/10.1007/s11590-014-0834-7).

 <span style="color:grey">Bilevel optimization toolbox</span>
 ---